nodejs/build/doc/jenkins-guide.md

 replaced with newly provisioned ones, so don't worry too much about messing up a worker.

-The safest bet when dealing with a erroring worker is to re-run its associated Ansible playbook.
+The safest bet when dealing with an erroring worker is to re-run its associated Ansible playbook.
 This will try and restore the worker back to its desired state, including refreshing and restarting the Jenkins agent configuration.